Plan International has been operating in Zimbabwe since 1986 to tackle the root causes of discrimination against children.

 Our community-driven work supports vulnerable children, especially girls, to confidently assert their rights and influence policy-making at national, regional and international levels.

-Through strategic partnerships with like-minded organisations and the government, we reach the most marginalised children.
+Through strategic partnerships with like-minded organisations and the government, we reach the most marginalised children, especially girls.

-We operate in the districts of Bulawayo, Chipinge, Chiredzi, Kwekwe, Mutasa, Mutare, Mutoko, Mwenezi and Tsholotsho.
+We operate in the districts of Bulawayo, Chipinge, Chiredzi, Harare, Kwekwe, Mutare, Mutoko, Mwenezi and Tsholotsho.

 Our key areas of work include:

-- Supporting young people to gain the skills and knowledge they need to earn a living.
+- Supporting young people to break the cycle of poverty by facilitating that they gain skills and knowledge they need to earn a living.